Towards a Sharp Analysis of Offline Policy Learning for $f$-Divergence-Regularized Contextual Bandits: -divergence-regularized Contextual Bandits

 \section{$f$-divergence-regularized Contextual Bandits}

-As we discussed in \Cref{sec:cb}, the fast rate is primarily achieved due to the strong convexity of $\pi \mapsto \KL(\cdot \| \piref)$.
-However, KL is just an instance of $f$-divergence with $f(x) = x\log x$, which is not strongly convex, viz., only locally strongly convex.
-Motivated by this observation, we examine the use of $f$-divergence regularization with strongly convex $f$, which, in principle, may introduce a more favorable curvature in the performance metric of offline learning.
+As discussed in \Cref{sec:cb}, the fast rate implied by \Cref{thm:bandit,thm:lowerbound-bandit} is primarily achieved due to the strong convexity of $\pi \mapsto \KL(\pi \| \piref)$.
+However, KL is just an instance of $f$-divergence with $f(x) = x\log x$, which is only locally strongly convex but not strongly convex.
+Motivated by this observation, we further examine $f$-divergence regularization with strongly convex $f$, which may introduce a more favorable curvature in the performance metric of offline learning in principle.